Authentication with FT4 accounts

 import lib.ft4.auth;

-Now, add a call to auth.authenticate
+Next, a call to auth.authenticate

-in your operations:
+is added in the operations:

 operation make_post(content: text) {